Blog Top Firewall Vulnerabilities and Threats

 Vulnerability to Insider Attacks

-By definition, this common firewall vulnerability is perpetrated by a person who has been permitted to bypass your perimeter firewall.
-That person also should have been entrusted with access to your internal systems.
+By definition, this common firewall vulnerability is perpetrated by a person who has been permitted to bypass your perimeter firewall and should have been entrusted with access to your internal systems.

 That does not mean that firewalls cannot still be effective.
 By implementing an internal firewall network segment configuration strategy (in which you divide your network into independent subnets), the attacker’s progress can be drastically slowed, giving you time to identify, isolate, and neutralize the threat.